Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

 \subsection{Pools Composition}

-We analyze the collected \adstxt records and, in Figure~\ref{fig:identifiersPopularNetworks}, we observe that popular ad networks are equally represented in websites and share a similar portion of the market.
+We analyze the collected \adstxt records and, in Figure~\ref{fig:identifiersPopularNetworks}, we observe that popular ad networks are equally represented in \websites and share a similar portion of the market.
 Google is the only exception, since it evidently dominates the market.
-92\% of websites that serve an \adstxt file contain at least one \texttt{DIRECT} publisher ID issued by Google for the monetization of the website's content.
+92\% of \websites that serve an \adstxt file contain at least one \texttt{DIRECT} publisher ID issued by Google for the monetization of the \website's content.

-We define that a \texttt{DIRECT} identifier is used to form a pool when the same identifier is used in more than one website.
-Contrary to previous work~\cite{vekaria2022inventory}, we follow a more strict definition of pools by focusing only on \texttt{DIRECT} identifiers.
-Sharing a \texttt{DIRECT} identifier does not inherently indicate an abuse of the ad ecosystem or a violation of terms and conditions.
-Websites operated by the same entity are allowed (even expected) to use the same identifier across websites~\cite{papadogiannakis2022leveraging}.
-Pooling violates the specification when an ID is shared among unrelated websites.
-Identifiers might also be shared across websites due to intermediary publishing partners~\cite{papadogiannakis2022leveraging,googlePartners}.
+We define that a \texttt{DIRECT} identifier is used to form a pool when the same identifier is used in more than one \website.
+Contrary to previous work~\cite{vekaria2022inventory}, we follow a stricter definition of pools by focusing only on \texttt{DIRECT} identifiers.
+A publisher ID is not necessarily associated with only one domain.
+Sharing a \texttt{DIRECT} identifier does not inherently indicate an abuse of the ad ecosystem.
+Websites operated by the same entity are allowed (even expected) to use the same identifier across \websites~\cite{papadogiannakis2022leveraging}.
+Pooling violates the specification when an ID is shared among unrelated \websites.
+Identifiers might also be shared across \websites due to intermediary publishing partners~\cite{papadogiannakis2022leveraging,googlePartners}.
 These third-party services manage ad inventory of multiple publishers to optimize their ad revenue.
-However, they should not register their IDs as \texttt{DIRECT} and then distribute them to theirs clients since they do not own the ad inventory.
+However, they should not register their IDs as \texttt{DIRECT} and then distribute them to theirs clients, since they do not own the ad inventory.

-Overall, we find 185,535 distinct pools.
-In Figure~\ref{fig:poolsPopularNetworks}, we plot the most popular ad networks whose \texttt{DIRECT} identifiers are used to form pools.
-We plot (i) the percentage of all detected pools formed by identifiers of a specific ad network (green line), and (ii) the percentage of identifiers that each ad network has issued and are used to form pools (black bars).